pkp/pkp-ojs-crossref-manual/pkpsponsor.md

 As a CrossRef Sponsoring Entity, PKP can also act as sponsor and representative for other journals to join CrossRef through PKP.
 Journals from low-income countries may be eligible for sponsorship, allowing these journals to become CrossRef members and deposit DOIs into the CrossRef system at no cost.

-## Eligible countries
+## Eligible Countries

-Organizations from the following countries (who are in the [Low Income Country](http://data.worldbank.org/income-level/LIC) category, or in the [Low & Middle Income country list](http://data.worldbank.org/income-level/LMC) and whose GNI per capita is up to \$1,500) may be eligible for sponsorship.
+Organizations from the following countries (who are in the [Low Income Country](http://data.worldbank.org/income-level/LIC) category, or in the [Low & Middle Income country list](http://data.worldbank.org/income-level/LMC) and whose GNI per capita is up to $1,500) may be eligible for sponsorship.

   | Afghanistan (LIC) | Central African Republic (LIC) | Gambia (LIC) | Liberia (LIC) | Niger (LIC) |